GitHub-YashAgarwal/The-Golden-Fork-Restaurant/README.md

 <br>
 ![Product Screenshot](https://i.postimg.cc/1zQ5Bqpv/Screenshot-2024-05-03-135328.png)

-It is a lightweight online drawing application built using HTML, CSS, and JavaScript, empowered by Fabric.js and Tailwind CSS.
-With a user-friendly interface and a range of features, It offers a seamless digital canvas for unleashing your creativity.
+<p align="justify">Welcome to The Golden Fork, where every meal is a masterpiece and every visit is an occasion to savor.
+Nestled in the heart of the city, our restaurant offers a dining experience like no other, combining exquisite flavors, impeccable service, and a warm, inviting ambiance.
+From our carefully crafted menus featuring a fusion of international cuisines to our elegant décor and attentive staff, every detail is designed to elevate your dining experience.
+Whether you're celebrating a special occasion, enjoying a romantic dinner for two, or simply treating yourself to a night out, The Golden Fork promises an unforgettable culinary journey that will tantalize your taste buds and leave you craving more.
+Join us and discover why we're known as the ultimate destination for discerning food lovers."</p>

 ### Built With

 This project is made using: